nmdp-bioinformatics/ImmunogeneticDataTools/README.md

 * Clone the repository (git clone https://github.com/nmdp-bioinformatics/ImmunogeneticDataTools.git)
 * Install Java (written for 1.8)
 * Install Maven (configured for 3.2.5)
-* Run ‘mvn compile package test’ from the root of the ImmunogeneticDataTools cloned (local) repository
+* Run ‘mvn clean package’ from the root of the ImmunogeneticDataTools cloned (local) repository

 *Running a Test Data Set:*